nathanjhood/OrfanidisBiquad/README.md

 # Direct Form I;

-Direct Form I is characterized by having a total four unit delays present within it's architecture, with two coefficients (a1 and a2) arranged as to control negative feedback gain, and the remaining three (b0 to b2) controlling positive feedback gain, with all feedback terms summed (added) together in a simple linear fashion;
+Direct Form I is characterized by having a total four unit delays present within it's architecture, with two coefficients (a1 and a2) arranged as to control negative coefficient gain (thus inverting the corresponding signal), and the remaining three (b0 to b2) controlling positive coefficient gain, with all feedback terms summed (added) together in a simple linear fashion;

 Calculus: